PepeBigotes/python-stuff/README.md

     >Evolution of the <b>binary-junk</b> script.
   - <b>`net-slow`</b> : Attempts to slow the network with excessive traffic
   ***Beware that you can NOT stop this script once you start it!***
     >Can also be used as a DoS or DDoS tool.
-Created for educational purposes only.
   - <b>`ping-sweep`</b> : Detects active hosts in the network by using pings
     >At the moment it only scans for the 255.255.255.0 subnet mask.
   - <b>`hangman`</b> : Text based hangman game